nikeee/TeamSpeak3QueryApi/README.md

 Every framework below .NET 4.0 will not be supported due to the lack of the TPL.
 If you find something that is missing (espacially in the `TeamSpeakClient` class), just submit a PR or an issue!

 ### NuGet
-There is currently no NuGet package, but there will be one as soon as this librar is ported to .NET Standard.
+There is currently no NuGet package, but there will be one as soon as this library is ported to .NET Standard.

 ## Examples
 Using the rich client, you can connect to a TeamSpeak Query server like this: